mitre/caldera/docs/add_technique.rst

 The first item names the precondition: :code:`'host'`.
 The second item starts with :code:`OPHost`, specifying that this precondition refers to objects that are `Hosts`.
 The next part of the expression denotes conditions on the :code:`OPHost`. :code:`OPVar` is a special keyword which matches to a previously defined precondition.
 The entire expression, :code:`OPVar("rat.host")`, matches to the `host` field of the previously defined `rat` precondition.
-In plain terms, the precondition :code:`OPHost(OPVar("rat.host"))` matches to an of object of type :code:`OPHost` that is the same object as the :code'`host` field of the :code:`rat` precondition.
+In plain terms, the precondition :code:`OPHost(OPVar("rat.host"))` matches to an of object of type :code:`OPHost` that is the same object as the :code:`host` field of the :code:`rat` precondition.

 In psuedocode this would look something like this: